EB1C Requirements: How to Qualify (Step-by-Step)

 There are 4 types of Parent/Subsidiary relationships:

-• One of the companies owns more than half of the other company controls the company
+• One of the companies owns more than half of the other company and controls it.

 Branch Office